 Chilling Experience of Balinese Music in a Traditional Balinese Village

 We are conveyed to this old Balinese village by our tour guide.
 Seeing these number of individuals rehearsing traditional Balinese melodies for an occasion is such an honor.

 These days, the number of foreign travelers is overwhelming most of them went to these indigenous villages.
-This old villages still shows up in Indonesian TV station, which is utilized as a shooting FTV (TV Movie).
+This old village still shows up in an Indonesian TV station, which is utilized as a shooting FTV (TV Movie).